 This easy stir-fried steak recipe only has a few ingredients, but the black garlic in the sauce makes it a real stand-out when it comes to flavor.

-Served over thin noodles (either Chinese egg noodles or whole wheat spaghetti) tossed with a stir-fry of shredded cabbage, fresh ginger it makes an easy dinner.
+Served over thin noodles (either Chinese egg noodles or whole wheat spaghetti) tossed with a stir-fry of shredded cabbage, and fresh ginger it makes an easy dinner.

 What is black garlic?

 Black garlic is an all-natural ingredient that originated in Korea.
-It is made from fresh garlic that has been fermented in a unique, heat, and humidity-controlled process for several weeks then air-dried for an additional week before packing.
+It is made from fresh garlic that has been fermented in a unique, heat, and humidity-controlled process for several weeks and then air-dried for an additional week before packing.

 The resulting product has a sweet flavor with a slight tang – as delicious as roasted garlic, but decidedly different.

 We generally buy peeled black garlic in a jar.
 The texture is soft and slightly sticky, similar to dried fruit.
-It’s very easy to work with, keeps for quite a while, and a great ingredient to have on hand.
+It’s very easy to work with, keeps for quite a while, and is a great ingredient to have on hand.

 Tips for making this dish:

-- Freeze your steak for easy slicing: Once you trim the fat from your steak, pop it in the freezer for about 10 minutes to make it easier to cut into thin slices.
+- Freeze your steak for easy slicing: Once you trim the fat from your steak, pop it in the freezer for about 10 minutes to make it easier to cut it into thin slices.